mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 So contrary to the popular belief🌎 that it's usually better to have a close-to-the-metal🔧 implementation that you can gradually customize and tune accordingly to your very needs (and illustrated in articles like [this one](https://www.ouarzy.com/2020/12/27/dont-reinvent-the-wheel), or [that one](https://www.ouarzy.com/2019/09/29/writing-code-isnt-the-bottleneck)), it seems that well it's not always that "straightforward" to figure who or more exactly what is actually doing the heavy lifting.

-Maintaining our messaging implementation✉️ with the official RabbitMQ .NET client with all its caveats has a cost and it has become increasingly expensive to keep up with all the new features and the ones that are going to be realeased.
+Maintaining our messaging implementation✉️ with the official RabbitMQ .NET client with all its caveats has a cost and it has become increasingly expensive to keep up with all the new features and the ones that are going to be released.

 The value💰 we bring to our project is not measured by the time we spent on tweaking the official .NET client and doing the heavy lifting ourselves but rather by providing business-value to our stakeholders and end-users.